 VPS hosting is a cross between shared hosting and dedicated hosting, and is the next logical step up from shared.

 Think of VPS as your own little mini-server within a server.
 You don’t have the whole thing to yourself, but you have a portion of it that’s totally dedicated to you and your sites.
 So all of the downsides of shared, such as viruses and traffic slow down, don’t affect you as much with a VPS solution.

 This is going to be more expensive than shared (obviously) but still isn’t outrageous.

 A hosting bill for the year on Linode (which is where I used to have my site) is about $250 but it’s very easy for it to go up from there.

 Best for: People who want better speed and reliability from the get-go.

 One More Option: Managed WordPress Hosting

-So we’ve covered the most popular types of hosting, but there are a couple more that have become increasingly popular over the last couple years, so it’s worth mentioning them.
+So we’ve covered the most popular types of hosting, but there are a couple more that have become increasingly popular over the last couple of years, so it’s worth mentioning them.

 The first is managed WordPress hosting.